gymrek-lab/TRTools/trtools/prancSTR/README.rst

 We introduce prancSTR, a novel method for detecting mSTRs from individual next-generation sequencing datasets.
 Unlike many existing mosaicism detection methods for other variant types, prancSTR does not require a matched control sample as input.

+prancSTR is in *beta* version while the manuscript is in preparation

 Usage
 -----